juju/docs/src/en/charms-scaling.md

 ```

 You don't need to worry about manually adding your units to the load balancer.
-You've made the relationship at the _service level_, so the new units know
+You've made the relationship at the _application level_, so the new units know
 exactly how to relate.
 Juju is also smart enough to ensure that the new units
 are installed and configured _before_ adding them to the load balancer,
-ensuring minimal user disruption of the service.
+ensuring minimal user disruption of the application.

 ## Scaling Charms with built in Horizontal scaling

 Some charms have native scaling built in.
 For instance, the WordPress charm
 has built in load balancing.
-In this case, scaling up services is really as
+In this case, scaling up applications is really as
 simple as requesting more instances.
 Note that this feature is charm specific,
 not all charms can scale this way.
 Consider the following setup for a WordPress: